Subscribe Today -- It's Free!

 watchful eye of the Lake Champlain Underwater Historic Preserve, these

 wrecks offer a unique experience for northeast diving.
-The types of wrecks
+The types of wrecks vary

-ranges from beginner to advance.
+beginner to advance.

 Diving is an inherently risky activity and you must be certified in order to dive